Arisugawa-no-miya: History

 The Arisugawa-no-miya house was founded by Prince Yoshihito, seventh son of Emperor Go-Yōzei (d.
 1638), and was originally named Takamatsu-no-miya.
 The house changed its name to Arisugawa-no-miya after its second head, Prince Nagahito, was elevated to the throne as Emperor Go-Sai.

 The Arisugawa-no-miya house traditionally served as instructors in calligraphy and waka composition to successive generations of Emperors.
 After the Meiji Restoration in 1868, when Emperor Meiji was restored, his uncle, Prince Arisugawa Taruhito (1835–1895), became commander-in-chief, and in 1875 Chancellor of the Realm.
 After his suppression of the Satsuma Rebellion in 1875, he was made a field-marshal, and he was again commander-in-chief in the First Sino-Japanese War.
 His younger brother, Prince Arisugawa Takehito (1862–1913), was from 1879 to 1882 attached to the British navy, as a military attaché and later as a cadet.
-He went on to command positions in the Japanese Navy and represented Japan in formal visits to England.
+He went on to command positions in the Imperial Japanese Navy and represented Japan in formal visits to England.

 The Arisugawa line ended early in the twentieth century when no male heirs remained.
 However, the Imperial Household Agency revived the original title of Takamatsu-no-miya for the third son of Emperor Taishō.
 The line again became extinct on Prince Takamatsu Nobuhito’s death, as he had no children.

 In 2003, an impostor to the Arisugawa line appeared who was actually Yasuyuki Kitano, the son of a greengrocer.
 He fraudulently received ¥13 million from supporters of the Imperial family.

 Kitano was found guilty and imprisoned for 26 months for the con.